AndreiE28/Compuzone/README.md

 # Compuzone
-A responsive, informative site about computers in romanian
+A responsive, informative site about computers in romanian made using a bootstrap template